 DUI attorney near me in Oak Grove, MO.
-No one enjoys being arrested, but it is important to understand that driving under the influence in Oak Grove is treated as a serious offense in Missouri court.
-Whatever the circumstances, when you are facing a conviction for driving drunk or high, a you need the best legal representation available to protect your rights and your future.
+Being arrested for driving under the influence in Oak Grove, MO is a serious matter.
+Regardless of the details of your situation, when you are criminally charged for driving under the influence by drugs or alcohol, a you need the best legal representation available to fight on your behalf and protect your future.

-You deserve quality legal representation from an attorney who has successfully defended against DUI convictions in Oak Grove and Missouri.
-Depending on the details of your case, an astute DUI attorney near Oak Grove, MO may be able to get the charges dropped, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
-Most importantly, they will navigate the law and all legal proceedings for your Oak Grove, MO DUI case.
-For razor-sharp representation after you have been arrested of driving under the influence of drugs or alcohol, call Combs Waterkotte at (314) 900-HELP.
+You deserve a talented defense attorney who has successfully defended against DUI convictions in Oak Grove and Missouri.
+Depending on the circumstances, an astute DUI attorney near Oak Grove, MO may be able to get the prosecutor to drop the charges, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
+Most importantly, they will use the law to your benefit and guide you through all legal proceedings for your Oak Grove, MO DUI case.
+For dedicated, aggressive defense against injustice after you have been accused of driving under the influence, call Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Oak Grove, MO?

 Commonly referred to as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 lay forth the definition of the crime of driving under the influence and lays forth the rules Missouri courts must follow to sentence and punish DWI offenders, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-After your Missouri DWI arrest, you may need a DUI attorney near Oak Grove, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.
+Missouri Revised Statute §577.010 and §577.012 outline what constitutes the crime of driving under the influence and specifies the guidelines Missouri courts must follow to sentence and punish those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
+After your Missouri DWI arrest, you may need a DUI attorney near Oak Grove, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.

-You could be arrested for a DWI in Missouri for a variety of reasons.
-The law outlaws driving while intoxicated — not explicitly for driving under the influence of alcohol.
-Though many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI on suspicion of driving a vehicle while impaired by another mind-altering drug.
+A police officer may arrest someone for a DWI in Missouri for a long list of reasons.
+Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
+Though many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI due to allegedly driving a vehicle while under the influence of another psychoactive drug.

-The DWI law in Missouri criminalizes not only drinking and driving, but also driving while impared by drugs that impair skills necessary to driving including motor skills, reaction time and decision making.
+The same Missouri law prohibits driving while impared by psychoactive substances or substances that impair skills necessary to driving including motor skills, reaction time and decision making.
 That means that a police officer can arrest you if they suspect that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.

-If you or a family member have been arrested for driving while intoxicated in Missouri, speak to a DUI attorney near you as soon as possible.
-Chris Combs of Combs Waterkotte is a reuptable and capable Oak Grove-based DUI attorney near you, Chris Combs of Combs Waterkotte is responsive, diligent and sharp.
-For a trustworthy DUI attorney near you, call (314) 900-HELP.
+If you or a family member have been arrested for driving under the influence in Missouri, contact a DUI attorney near you as soon as possible.
+Chris Combs of Combs Waterkotte is a skilled Oak Grove-based DUI attorney near you.
+When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

-Getting Stopped or Arrested for a DUI in Oak Grove, MO
+DUI Stops and Arrests in Oak Grove, MO

-It is critical that you know your rights in the event that you are stopped for driving under the influence.
-Speak to an experienced Oak Grove, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are driving in Missouri.
-And if you have already gone through being pulled over and arrested for intoxicated driving, our outstanding Oak Grove, MO defense attorneys will shield you from injustice in court.
+You owe it to yourself to know your rights lest you are pulled over for operating a vehicle while intoxicated.
+Speak to an experienced Oak Grove, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are operating a vehicle in Missouri.
+And if you were already subjected to a traffic stop and were arrested for driving drunk or high, our unstoppable Oak Grove, MO defense attorneys will shield you from injustice in court.

 DUI Traffic Stops in Oak Grove, MO

-A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to meet the more stringent burden of probable cause before they can arrest you for a DWI.
+A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to satisfy the higher burden of probable cause before they can place you under arrest for a DWI.

-If you suspect that you were improperly stopped for or accused of your Oak Grove, MO DWI, reach out to a DUI attorney near you as soon as possible.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving under the influence, turn to a DUI attorney near you in Oak Grove, MO who can fight to get your case dismissed and put to rest so you can put this behind you and be free.
+If you suspect that you were wrongly stopped for or accused of your Oak Grove, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving intoxicated, a DUI attorney near Oak Grove, MO can fight to get your case dismissed and put to rest so you can move on with your life.

 Sobriety Tests for DUIs in Oak Grove, MO

-If a law officer stops you under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are under the influence.
+If a law officer stops you under suspicion of intoxicated driving, they will likely try to get you to do a test to prove that you are intoxicated.
 When it comes to roadside tests used by Oak Grove, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 - Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Oak Grove MO for DUIs, they often turn to chemical tests to collect evidence that the driver had ingested drugs or alcohol.
-There are a few different types of chemical tests using blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.
+When police officers stop drivers in Oak Grove MO for DUIs, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
+There are a few different types of chemical tests using blood, breath, saliva or urine that check for the presence and concentration of various substances including alcohol.

-If you already did a breathalyzer test, speak to an exemplary Oak Grove, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your Oak Grove, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude if the breathalyzer or other test was performed legally and whether it is or is not admissible in court.
+If you do take a breathalyzer test, speak to an experienced Oak Grove, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your Oak Grove, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to determine if the breathalyzer or other test was administered legally and whether it is or is not admissible in court.

 - Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Oak Grove, MO and throughout the United States.
+Field tests are subjective tests sometimes used during a DWI stop that are meant to gauge whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Oak Grove, MO and throughout the United States.

 - Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction